 Prior to performing the PROGRAM LOAD operation, a WRITE ENABLE (06h) command must be issued.
 As with any command that changes the memory contents, the WRITE ENABLE must be executed in order to set the WEL bit.
 If this command is not issued, then the rest of the program sequence is ignored.
 WRITE ENABLE must be followed by a PROGRAM LOAD (02h or 32h) command.
-PROGRAM LOAD consists of an 8-bit Op code, followed by 3 dummy bits, a 1-bit plane select address and a 12-bit column address, then the data bytes to be programmed.
-The data bytes are loaded into a cache register that is 2176 bytes long.
+PROGRAM LOAD consists of an 8-bit Op code, followed by 3~4 dummy bits and a 12-bit column address, then the data bytes to be programmed.
+The data bytes are loaded into a cache register that is 2112 bytes long.
 Only four partial-page programs are allowed on a single page.
-If more than 2176 bytes are loaded, then those additional bytes are ignored by the cache register.
+If more than 2112 bytes are loaded, then those additional bytes are ignored by the cache register.
 The command sequence ends when CS goes from LOW to HIGH.
 Figure 3.10, 3.11 shows the PROGRAM LOAD operation.
 After the data is loaded, a PROGRAM EXECUTE (10h) command must be issued to initiate the transfer of data from the cache register to the main array.
-PROGRAM EXECUTE consists of an 8-bit Op code, followed by a 24-bit address (6 dummy bits and a 18-bit block/page address).
+PROGRAM EXECUTE consists of an 8-bit Op code, followed by a 24-bit address (8 dummy bits and a 16-bit page/block address).
 After the page/block address is registered, the memory device starts the transfer from the cache register to the main array, and is busy for tPROG time.
 This operation is shown in Figure 3.12.
 During this busy time, the status register can be polled to monitor the status of the operation (refer to the Status Register section).
 When the operation completes successfully, the next series of data can be loaded with the PROGRAM LOAD command.

-See Figure 3.10, 3.11, 3.12
+Refer to Figure 3.10, 3.11, 3.12